glandu2/librzu/src/packets/README.md

 Packets defined with `CREATE_PACKET_VER_ID` will have the function `uint16_t getId(int version)` returns the packet's ID for the given version.

+### Ways to use packet IDs (getId, packetID, id)

+- `T::packetID`: this is the ID we expect to get for that packet type.
+Only available if that ID never changed accross epics
+- `T::getId(int version)`: this retrieve the packet ID for the given epic (that function is always available).
+It will return 50 or 51 for TS_CS_VERSION for example.
+- `packet.id` field: this field contains the ID as received in the real packet

+So to reply to a packet and retrieve the ID the client used, use `packet->id`.
+To use the ID in a switch/case, use `case T::packetID:` or, when the packet can use different IDs for different epics, use `case_packet_is(T)` without colon `:` in place of a normal case `case T::packetID:`.
+When you need the packet version in other part of the code, use `T::getId(EPIC_X_Y)` if possible.

 ### Complex generated code

 To see a complex case (TS_SC_SKILL) of generated code, see [Packet_generated_code.md].